 James Boettcher used to cut and juice 130 oranges in 11 minutes flat – a Sunterra juicing record.
 Back then, he was an eager young teenager working every PD day, weekend or other spare moment at Sunterra Market Britannia Plaza.

-Clearly a renaissance man, James whips us up some lattes on a small machine set up between a cooler full of gelato and a decaled Vespa scooter.
+These days he’s just as eager, but instead of orange juice, he’s focused on gelato.
+He even went to Italy to become an accredited expert.
+And one taste of this small batch artisan gelato in seriously sumptuous flavours like bourbon vanilla bean, dark chocolate caramel sea salt or mango pineapple will show you the proof is in the pudd-, er… gelato.Clearly a renaissance man, James whips us up some lattes on a small machine set up between a cooler full of gelato and a decaled Vespa scooter.
 We’re at the Fiasco Gelato test kitchen in Calgary and it has personality, to say the least.
 The walls are sprinkled with motivational sayings, there is a glamtastic chandelier in the otherwise modest meeting room, and the back door is labelled Oompa Loompa Land.

 “There are zero boundaries to what we do,” says James.
 So if a partner restaurant asks for, say, blue cheese and pear or bacon and pecan gelato, James and his team are happy to make it happen.
 “We move very quickly and learn as we go,” he says.